Friday, December 26, 2008

 Now, I've somehow (only me) lost the map activity book and key which was supposedly included in our curriculum materials which came in July, but I can't for the life of me remember where I put it.
 So Neesie's been assigned map activities by the video teacher, but this scatterbrained home teacher can't find the materials she needs!

 I wanted to make this post this morning, but every time I want to make a post, these are the type of things that happen.
 These mixed in, of course, with the normal duties.
-Then, I have to confess that lately I've gotten distracted with some things that perhaps I shouldn't let take up my time, but being one of those curious types, I've been keeping up with certain happenings which I really have found intriguing,
+Then, I have to confess that lately I've gotten distracted with some things that perhaps I shouldn't let take up my time, but being one of those curious types, I've been keeping up with certain happenings which I really have found intriguing, and that too has kept me from blogging as much.

 I got this bright idea.
 I thought about passing on some of the helpful info I get from some friends who send me forwards, many containing humorous tidbits or helpful hints.
 So that's what this post is really all about.
 I'm starting a new category and calling it "Tuesday Tips" ( I don't know if anyone else is doing anything like this, but if so, please forgive me as I'm not being a copycat on purpose).
 Not always, but on some Tuesdays I'll pass along some of the information or even lighthearted nuggets I get from my friends.
 I'm thinking most of it will be helpful to folks who come here, even if just to give them a chuckle in their day.
 So here's the first one.
 It's a note that may be copied by all of my pet owning blog friends.